AlexFidalgo/TelecomSiteTypeClassifier/README.md

    28. **DataLicenciamento** Date of the station's last licensing.
 Format: YYYY/MM/DD.

+   29. **DataPrimeiroLicenciamento** Date of the station's first licensing.
+Format: YYYY/MM/DD.

-   29. **NumRede** Numeric value, defined by the user, to identify a group of communicating stations.
+   30. **NumRede** Numeric value, defined by the user, to identify a group of communicating stations.
 Aims to facilitate the analysis of network communication.

-   30. **_id** Identification of the emission/frequency of the station.
+   31. **_id** Identification of the emission/frequency of the station.

-   31. **DataValidade** Validity of the RF associated with that station.
+   32. **DataValidade** Validity of the RF associated with that station.

-   32. **NumFistelAssociado** Field filled when the emission is from another Fistel (same CNPJ or different): joint licensing.
+   33. **NumFistelAssociado** Field filled when the emission is from another Fistel (same CNPJ or different): joint licensing.
 In this case, the number of the Fistel responsible for the RF Act of this emission line is provided.

+   34. **FreqTxMHz** Transmission frequency perceived by the device.

+   35. **FreqRxMHz** Reception frequency perceived by the device.

 The data must be downloaded from the website, which requires at least one filter to be active.
 The script `download.ps1` is a PowerShell script which filters the data by state and then downloads it, going through each one of all the Brazilian states.
 We get 27 different zip files, one for each state, which are saved to the `data/zip_files` folder.